Course Outline

 Requirements

-• A foundational knowledge of artificial intelligence (AI) concepts and terminology
+• An understanding of fundamental artificial intelligence concepts and terminology

-• Practical experience with Python programming and data analysis
+• Experience with Python programming and data analysis techniques

-• Proficiency with deep learning frameworks, such as TensorFlow or PyTorch
+• Familiarity with deep learning frameworks, such as TensorFlow or PyTorch

 Audience for Government